 • Ventura County CAFood Forward rescues surplus produce each week from fruit trees, farmers markets and the Los Angeles Wholesale Produce Market and donates to hunger relief agencies, including in Ventura County.
 Ventura contact (805) 630-2728 and volunteervc@foodforward.org.

-• Woodland, CA: Woodland Community Harvest (Yolo County) is a collaborative volunteer effort to harvest fruit and vegetables from backyards, small orchards, and food packers and donate it to local food agencies to feed the hungry.
-WCHarvest@yahoo.com, (916) 769-7193, or (530) 908-3972.
+• Woodland, CA: Woodland Community Harvest (Yolo County) is a nonprofit volunteer organization that harvests extra fruit and vegetables from backyards and small farms, then passes it along to local charities to feed thodr in need. wcharvest@yahoo.com.

 Oregon

-• Ashland, OR: Neighborhood Harvest is an organization dedicated to harvesting fruit and nuts that would otherwise go to waste from people's yards in and around Ashland.
-(541) 708-1807, info@neighborhoodharvest.org
+• Ashland, OR: Neighborhood Harvest is an organization dedicated to harvesting fruit, produce and nuts that would otherwise go to waste from people's yards in and around Ashland.
+(541) 708-1807, info@neighborhoodharvest.org.
+Facebook: Neighborhood Harvest Ashland

 Washington

-• Seattle, WA: City Fruit (cityfruit.org).
-Helping tree owners grow healthy fruit, provide assistance in harvesting and preserving fruit, promote sharing, and work to protect urban fruit trees.
+• Seattle, WA: City Fruit helps tree owners grow healthy fruit, provides assistance in harvesting and preserving fruit, promotes sharing, and works to protect urban fruit trees.

-• Spokane, WA: The Spokane Edible Tree Project, started in 2013, educates the community on tree care and collects and donates fresh fruit for those in need. volunteer@spokaneedibletreeproject.org or (509) 998-668.
+• Spokane, WA: The Spokane Edible Tree Project educates the community on tree care and collects and donates fresh fruit for those in need.

 Other West

 • Tucson, AZ: Iskashitaa Refugee Network is a nonprofit whose mission is to assist refugees.
-In the Harvesting Tucson program, volunteers work with refugees to harvest and distribute over 100,000 lbs annually from local backyards, farms, and orchards to benefit food-insecure families. information@iskashitaa.org or (520) 440-0100
+In the Harvesting Tucson program, volunteers work with refugees to harvest and distribute produce from local backyards, farms, and orchards to benefit food-insecure families. information@iskashitaa.org or (520) 440-0100

-• Victoria BC, CanadaThe Fruit Tree Project, harvests small orchards and backyard trees for the hungry and to share amongst their volunteers.
-(604) 873-1191
+• Victoria BC, CanadaThe Fruit Tree Project harvests small orchards and backyard trees, and divides the fruit among volunteers and those in need.

 Central US

-• Kansas City, KS and MO AreaAfter the Harvest is a nonprofit hunger relief organization that works with produce industry partners to provide fresh, nutritious fruits and vegetables to feed people in need in Missouri and Kansas. info@aftertheharvestkc.org, (816) 921-1903.
+• Kansas City, KS and MO AreaAfter the Harvest is a nonprofit hunger relief organization that distributes rescued fruits and vegetables directly to agencies feeding hungry people. info@aftertheharvestkc.org, (816) 921-1903.

 East